drakeltheryuujin/git-interview-baseline/README.md

 nothing to commit, working directory clean
 ```

-The `master` git branch is our default branch.
-One of the responsible ways to use git is to make sure that the `master` branch is always clean with working code so that if we ever need to add a bug fix, we can do it and deploy a new version of the application immediately.
-We don't put broken code in master so that we can always deploy master.
+The git branch called `master` is our default branch.
+One of the responsible ways to use git, is to make sure that the `master` branch is always "clean" with working code.
+So, if we ever need to add a bug fix, we can do so and deploy a new version of the application immediately.
+If we keep broken or incomplete code out of master, we can always deploy master safely without negatively impacting the rest of the application.

 ### Starting a new feature with `git branch new-feature`